 Known for its legal activities and litigation to preserve constitutional rights, the Foundation also engages in policy work to address governmental over-reaching and effect legislation to improve justice and fairness.
-The Foundation participates in public forums and debates, interacts with the media, and engages in education and action through 60 staff members, over 50,000 members and activists, 17 local grassroots chapters and 7 campus clubs.
+The Foundation participates in public forums and debates, interacts with the media, and engages in education and action through 60 staff and partnerships with clients, community leaders and community based organizations.
 In addition, the Foundation works with students in high schools to develop new leadership and educate young people about the Bill of Rights and its relevance to their lives.
-The ambitious legal docket includes more than 50 cases addressing a wide range of constitutional issues: free speech; discrimination (racial, religious, language, and immigrant minorities - including Muslims and Southeast Asians; lesbians/gay men, youth and students, and people with AIDS); due process (search and seizure, police abuse, torture, prisoner's rights); criminal justice; privacy (internet, drug and HIV testing, domestic spying and surveillance, reproductive rights); and government intrusion resulting from the war on terrorism.
+The ambitious legal docket includes more than 50 cases addressing a wide range of constitutional issues: free speech; discrimination (racial, religious, language, and immigrant minorities - including Muslims and Southeast Asians; lesbians/gay men, youth and students, and people with AIDS); due process (search and seizure, police abuse, prisoner's rights); criminal justice; privacy (internet, drug and HIV testing, domestic spying and surveillance, reproductive rights); and government intrusion resulting from the war on terrorism.